Jawatha Mosque: Construction

-Most of the mosque's original structure has been lost and it remains in danger of collapse.
-Only a small number of its arches from the historic mosque today, probably dating from around the 9th century AD.
-These remains include two pointed keel arches from one arcade of the mosque and a part of the qibla wall consisting of three keel-arch niches.
+Before the 2007 restoration, most of the mosque's original structure had fallen apart, with only a small number of its arches surviving.
+These remains include two pointed keel arches from one arcade of the mosque and a part of the qibla wall consisting of three keel-arch niches, and probably dated to the 9th century CE.
 The central niche of the qibla wall is larger than the other two and acts as the mihrab, which projects from the outer side of the wall.
-In modern times, sometime before 1983, these remains were cleared of sand and enclosed by a structure of concrete walls and covered with a protective roof, which remains today.